alexhmacy/Machine-Learning-Detect-Churn/README.md

 This will be a supervised learning task with a plain batch.
 Instances are labeled with classification values corresponding to a target variable.

 ## Performance Measure
-For this logistic regression analysis, I will be using the ROC curve and AUC score to get an idea of how much error my model makes in its pclassifications.
+For this logistic regression analysis, I will be using the ROC curve and AUC score to get an idea of how much error my model makes in its classifications.

-## Conclusion & Recommendations
-# dsc-mod-3-project-v2-1-online-ds-ft-120919-master